davetron5000/faas-is-a-what-now/markdown/contract.md

 ## Output of One is Input to Another

 The problem with our system as it stands is that `renderPage` is expecting a message that won't be sent.
-If we'd been more disciplined about our test data from the start, we might not have caused this problem.
+We inadvertently invented a message that makes our tests pass, but that doesn't exist in production.

 Let's create an event catalog that describes all the events we know about.
 We'll create a directory named `js/test_messages` and place one file in there for each event.
 The contents of the file will be an example event.